Unleashing Hour-Scale Video Training for Long Video-Language Understanding: Experiments

-Using our VideoMarathon dataset, we also train LLaVA-Video~\cite{zhang2024video}, a representative Video-LMM that employs sparse temporal compression by uniformly sampling 64-frame video features as input to the LLM decoder.
-As shown in Figure~\ref{fig:datamix}, LLaVA-Video (\tikz[baseline=-0.5ex]{\draw[gray, line width=1pt] (-0.2,0) -- (0.2,0);\fill[gray] (-0.07,-0.07) rectangle (0.07,0.07);}) does not benefit from an increased proportion of long-video training samples; its performance even declines after training with long videos.
-It highlights that \emph{sparse sampling fails to learn effective patterns from long videos}.
-In contrast, Hour-LLaVA (\tikz[baseline=-0.5ex]{\draw[red, line width=1pt] (-0.2,0) -- (0.2,0);\fill[red] (0,0) circle (2pt);}) effectively models long videos by leveraging access to a memory repository that stores full dense video content at 1 FPS, showcasing the distinct capability of our Hour-LLaVA in modeling long videos effectively.
+\textbf{Sparse Sampling Limits Long Video-Language Learning.} Using the VideoMarathon dataset, we also train LLaVA-Video~\cite{zhang2024video}, a representative Video-LMM that adopts sparse temporal sampling by uniformly selecting 64-frame video features as input to the LLM decoder.
+As shown in Figure~\ref{fig:datamix}, LLaVA-Video (\tikz[baseline=-0.5ex]{\draw[gray, line width=1pt] (-0.2,0)--(0.2,0);\fill[gray](-0.07,-0.07)rectangle(0.07,0.07);}) fails to benefit from an increased proportion of long-video samples, with its performance even declining after long-video training.
+This result indicates that \emph{sparse sampling is insufficient to capture the effective patterns required for long video-language understanding}.
+In contrast, Hour-LLaVA (\tikz[baseline=-0.5ex]{\draw[red, line width=1pt](-0.2,0)--(0.2,0);\fill[red](0,0)circle(2pt);}) effectively achieves long-video language modeling by leveraging access to a memory repository that stores full dense video content at 1 FPS.
+These results highlight the urgent demands for new training paradigms tailored to long video–language modeling, and position VideoMarathon as a practical platform for developing them.